logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/beam.md

 ## Generating an API Key

 For instructions on how to generate an API key follow this [user guide](../projects/api_key/create_api_key.md).
-For the Flink integration to work correctly make sure you add the following scopes to your API key:
+For the Beam integration to work correctly make sure you add the following scopes to your API key:

   1. featurestore
   2. project